ezsystems/ezplatform/README.md

 ## Install and Upgrade
 For installation & upgrade instructions, see [INSTALL.md](https://github.com/ezsystems/ezplatform/blob/master/INSTALL.md).

+### eZ Platform Demo
+This repository lets you create a clean, empty installation of eZ Platform.
+This type of installation is used for developing from scratch.
+You can also choose a version of eZ Platform including a demo, that is an example website.
+It is available in the following repository: https://github.com/ezsystems/ezplatform-demo

 ## Requirements
 Full requirements can be found on the [Requirements](https://doc.ez.no/display/TECHDOC/Requirements) page.